How to sing Dream On

 Song DNA

 Before you record, know the numbers.
-This track is a masterclass in building intensity, transitioning from a soft ballad to a hard rock climax.
+This track is famous for its massive dynamic build-up, shifting from a low murmur to a piercing high rock scream.

 Hard